johanzi/gwas_gemma/README.md

 <div id='section-id-154'/>

 # Pipeline
 Note that the GEMMA has many options which can be changed directly in [run_gwas_gemma.sh](run_gwas_gemma.sh) if needed.
 Refer to [GEMMA documentation](http://www.xzlab.org/software/GEMMAmanual.pdf) for more details.
 In this pipeline, a univariate linear mixed model performing a likelihood ratio test is used (argument `-lmm 2`).
-Minor allele frequency (MAF) threshold is set to 1% per default but can be changed to for instance 5% by adding the flag `-maf 0.05` when generating the matrix and when performing the linear model fitting.
+Minor allele frequency (MAF) threshold is set to 5% (default is 1%) but can be changed to for instance 10% by adding the flag `-maf 0.1` when generating the matrix and when performing the linear model fitting.

 1. Generate a dataframe with all the variables and order the accessions so that they match VCF sample order